NU-CS-Software-Studio-Spring-25/project-dining-hall-tracker/README.md

 ## FIGMA Model:
 https://www.figma.com/design/eW05PxX9o6PbFHLKNyeEwY/Dining-Hall-Tracker?node-id=243-1&t=ezN2T3Xc8ieCh9y6-1

+## In Class Interface Feedback
+- Color code table by dining hall
+- or mark high-protien or something in bold
+- dropdown to pick dining hall on table page

 ## MVP Info:
 Webapp that allows the user to select a dining option (ie high protein) and see 3 high-protein dining hall options around campus for the current dining time.